Like any challenge, we need to do a bit of prep before we get going.

 Grab a Journal

 Handling your stuff will create squirrels (i.e. cute and good ideas that distract you from decluttering).
 Have a journal, post-it notes, or your smartphone ready so you can write them down and deal with them later.
+Last year I added white boards to my space as well but it's what ever you can easily access.

 Have a Declutter Buddy